 Any awards for projects less than 10-weeks will be pro-rated, or money will be deducted based on the amount of time you missed of your internship.

-No, students will be working with My Brother’s Keeper, Inc. out of Jackson, MS. They will provide mentors for you during your two-week training period.
+No, for the Service Scholars program students will be working with My Brother’s Keeper, Inc. out of Jackson, MS. They will provide mentors for you during your two-week training period.